ga-wdi-pvd/http-mvc-intro-rails/README.md

   > 2. These are ActiveRecord models!
   >
   > 3. These define the relationships between models.
 In the case of Tunr, we have a simple one-many relationship: one artist has many songs
+  >
+  > 4. These model name must be capitalized.

 </details>